awsdocs/aws-cloudtrail-user-guide/doc_source/logging-insights-events-with-cloudtrail.md

 In this example, a vertical highlighting band shows unusual numbers of AWS Systems Manager `SendCommand` API calls in an account\.
 In the highlighted area, because the number of `SendCommand` calls rose above the account's baseline average of 0\.0442 calls per minute, CloudTrail logged an Insights event when it detected the unusual activity\.
 The Insights event recorded that as many as 15 `SendCommand` calls were made in a five\-minute period between 5:50 and 5:55 a\.m\.
 This is about two more calls to that API per minute than is expected for the account\.
 In this example, the graph's time span is three hours: 4:30 a\.m\.
 PDT on July 15, 2021 to 7:30 a\.m\.
 PDT on July 15, 2021\.
 This event has a start time of 6:00 a\.m\.
 PDT on July 15, 2021, and an end time two minutes later\.
 An ending Insights event, not highlighted, shows that the unusual activity ended at about 6:16 a\.m\.

 The baseline is calculated over the seven days preceding the start of an Insights event\.
-Though the value of the baseline duration—the period that CloudTrail measures for normal activity on APIs—is approximately seven days, CloudTrail rounds the baseline duration to a whole integer day, so the exact baseline duration can vary\.
+Though the value of the baseline duration—the period that CloudTrail analyzes for normal activity on APIs—is approximately seven days, CloudTrail rounds the baseline duration to a whole integer day, so the exact baseline duration can vary\.

 ![\[A CloudTrail Insights detail page showing unusual API activity that was logged as an Insights event.\]](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/images/insights_event_callrate_view.png)